cloudflare/cloudflare-docs/content/cloudflare-one/insights/data-collected-by-warp.md

 The following information may be visible to your company depending on what security policies they have configured.

-For example, your company may have Data Loss Prevention (DLP) policies in place which scan your emails, Google drive, and other Internet traffic for certain phrases or proprietary information.
+For example, your company may have Data Loss Prevention (DLP) policies in place which scan your Internet traffic (including emails, Google drive, and more) for certain phrases or proprietary information.
 If a match is triggered, the matching content is visible to your company's IT department.
 Refer to your company's Employee Privacy Policy for information on how they handle sensitive data.

 | Data | Notes |
 | ---- | ----- |